You may take multivitamins if you feel that your current diet is insufficient

 By Nadine Halili | Photo by Brian McGowan/Unsplash

 Amid the coronavirus pandemic, stories have been going around about boosting immunity as our best bet against diseases.
 But can we actually boost our immune system?
-Will taking supplements and eating specific foods actually make a difference in how our body fends off pathogens?
+Will supplements and specific foods actually make a difference in how our body fends off pathogens?

 Because a coronavirus vaccine hasn’t been approved yet, people have turned to alternatives they believe would strengthen their defenses.
 But we need to first understand how our immune system works and how it defends our bodies from illnesses